SudheendraBS/DevJam/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 1. Open up a browser tab and log in to [*apigee.com/edge*](https://beta.apigee.com/edge)

-2. Select Develop > Specs in the side navigation menu.
+2. Select Develop > API Proxies in the side navigation menu.
 ![](./media/develop-proxies.png)

 3. To create a new API proxy, select the + API Proxy button to add a new proxy.